-Between caring for thousands of patients at Vital Heart and Vein and supporting my online audience, I have noticed that there are several questions that seem to get asked more frequently than others.
+Between caring for thousands of patients at my practice and supporting my online audience, I have noticed that there are several questions that seem to get asked more frequently than others.
 It’s for this reason that I wanted to compile some of these commonly asked questions, especially for those recently diagnosed with AFib who may be feeling these same questions bubbling in their minds.
 As always, this information is educational in nature, please discuss with your own doctor before making any medical decisions regarding your health.

 1. Is there a cure for AFib?